-At \$38,361,741, the Planning and Programming programs is 46% of the budget.
+At \$27,497,389, the Planning and Programming programs is 35% of the budget.
 Major changes to the Program budget tasks include the incorporation of the Freight Movement budget task into the Regional Transportation Planning budget.
-The ALUC budget increased approximately \$10,000 for legal staff costs.
-The Regional Transit Planning budget decreased approximately \$117,000 for reduced consultant, outreach and college ride expenses.
+The ALUC budget increased approximately \$8,800 for legal staff costs.
+The Regional Transit Planning budget decreased approximately \$111,000 for reduced consultant, outreach and college ride expenses.
 The College Pass Program, which provides free rides to students attending five colleges within Ventura County, will be in its third year.
-The Regional Transportation Planning budget increased approximately \$453,000 for an updated Comprehensive Transportation Plan.
-The Transportation Development Act budget increased approximately \$1 million for carry-over TDA Article 3 funds and additional pass-through funding to local agencies including funding from SB 1 and State of Good Repair.
-The Transportation Programming and Reporting budget increased \$105,000 for increased staff time.
+The Regional Transportation Planning budget increased approximately \$289,000 for an updated Comprehensive Transportation Plan.
+The Transportation Development Act budget decreased approximately \$9.6 million for a reduction in sales tax receipts due to the global pandemic downturn.
+The Transportation Programming and Reporting budget increased \$80,100 for increased staff time.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 14-Planning and Programming Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 14 - Planning and Programming Program Budget Tasks, is a listing of the individual tasks within this program.